History of the Modern Templar Order

 General Antoine Zdrojewski remained Grand Master until his death in 1989.
 Before his death, in 1986, he issued a Charter of Transmission that gave authority to Georges Lamirand, the Grand Seneschal, and nominated him as his successor.
 Lamirand, the Director of the Billancourt Renault factory, had been serving as the Grand Prior of France.
 As Zdrojewski had wished, Georges Lamirand succeed Zdrowjewski as Regent (Caretaker) of the order, and then he went on to be elected Grand Master.
 Lamirand had started the war as an Artillery Officer in 1939, but had been promoted quickly through the ranks to become the Vichy General Secretary of Youth from September 1940 to March 1943.
 Starting in 1943, he covertly started working for the French Resistance and after ’43, he openly worked against the Vichy Government.
 Lamirand was also the Mayor of La Bourbole, Puy de Dome from 1955-1971.
 In the last decade of his life, Georges Lamirand was in poor health and appointed Dr. Nicolas Haimovici Hastier to the office of Grand Commander and Guardian of the Faith (11).

-When Lamirand died on February 5th, 1994, his Grand Commander and Guardian of the Faith, Dr. Nicolas Haimovici Hastier, became the Regent of the Order.
+When Lamirand died on February 5th, 1994, his Grand Commander and Guardian of the Faith, Dr. Nicolas Haimovici Hastier, became the Regent (temporary caretaker until a Master is elected) of the Order.
 Dr. Nicolas was a naturalized French citizen, married to a German, and had lived a long time in Nice, France (on the French Riviera) before moving to Sanremo, Italy (11)(3).

 Nicolas was a distinguished physician with more than 100 published scientific articles in peer-reviewed medical journals, as well as a consultant to the American Administration (Served in a Medical Overseeing capacity on several Navy ships including The USS Enterprise).
 He taught in various universities in France and for 12 years he taught at New York Medical College (Paramus, New Jersey) in the United States.
 He was a District Governor of Rotary in France and an officer in many other humanitarian organizations.
-Nicolas was a brilliant Author and in 2001 he wrote the book, The Rule of the Order of the Templars.
+In 2001, Nicholas wrote the book, The Rule of the Order of the Templars.
 It took him about 15 years to write this book and is considered a masterpiece: http://www.sartori.com/osmth/osmth4/book/ .
-Regent Nicolas promoted Romolo Lucioli, the Grand Prior of Italy, to be the Commander of the OSMTJ Order in 2004.

 Of those Priories that had initially stayed faithful to de Sousa Fontes following his 1970 defeat, it didn’t take long for the majority to realize that they had stayed with the wrong man.
 Fernando De Sousa Fontes, up until this time, had called himself the “Regent” or caretaker of the order until such a time that a Grand Master could be elected.
 Now he changed his tune as he continued dismantling every democratic process in the OSMTH until he unilaterally changed the statutes to give himself the title of “Grand Master.”
 His revised statutes, which he created in 1990, stated that if a Grand Master had not been elected for 903 days, the Regent automatically becomes Grand Master for life without an election!
 When his national leaders united in their request for a Council of Grand Priors to allow them to have some input, Fontes mocked them by creating this council with only his family as members!
 In 1995 a lawsuit was filed against Fontes and there were allegations of him having misspent a significant portion of membership dues to fund his own lavish lifestyle (7).